smnorris/transportingharvestedbiomass/README.md

 To quickly set up a test database, consider using Docker as outlined in `docker_setup.bat`.
 Modify the port as needed to avoid conflict with any local postgresql installations.

 Installation/setup of the Python and GDAL dependencies is easiest via `conda`.
-Once your database is set up, modify the postgres database connection environment variables in the environment file:
+Once your database is set up, modify the postgres database connection environment variables in `environment.yml`:
 ```
   PGHOST: localhost
   PGUSER: postgres